Italy - 2016

 Fondamenta Nani, 992, 30123 Dorsoduro, Venezia VE, Italy

-If you are in Venice, you will surely get familiar with local 'Spritz' (a fizzy, refreshing aperitif) and cicchetti, or small snacks.
-If you want to have a local experience, be sure not to miss Cantine del Vino Già Schiavi while walking around La...
+If you are in Venice, you will surely get familiar with local spritz (a fizzy, refreshing aperitif) and cicchetti, or small snacks.
+If you want to have a local experience, be sure to stop by Cantine del Vino Già Schiavi while walking around La...

 Piazza San Marco, 30124 Venezia VE, Italy

-Since few areas within the city of Venice afford high perspectives of the entire city, take the elevator (no stairs) to the top of San Marco's Campanile in Piazza San Marco.
-You may have to put up with a few elbows to get a spot against...
+Since few areas within the city of Venice afford high perspectives of the entire city,takethe elevator (no stairs) to the top of San Marco's Campanile in Piazza San Marco.
+You may have to put up with a few elbows to get a spot against the railing,...

 Chef Cristian Angiolin heads up the kitchen at this Venetian lagoon institution, which is open year-round except for January and Tuesdays.
 The restaurant is no longer a part of the Cipriani franchise, which began in Venice and has since expanded...